willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 $v = \text L \,\dfrac{di}{dt}$

-The symbol for an inductor looks like this:
+The symbol for an inductor looks like this,

 ![Inductor symbol]({{ site.baseurl }}{% link i/element_inductor_symbol.svg %}){: .centered }